cometkim/gatsby-plugin-typegen/plugin/README.md

 - Generates type definitions for TypeScript & Flow, using [graphql-codegen](https://graphql-code-generator.com/)
 - Auto-fixing `<StaticQuery>` and `useStaticQuery()` in code with generated type name.
 - Integrates GatsbyJS project with GraphQL & TypeScript ecosystem.

+However, GatsbyJS provides builtin typegen feature since v4.15+.
+See [discussion](https://github.com/gatsbyjs/gatsby/discussions/35420).

+I strongly recommend to use the official feature instead of this plugin.
+If you would like to experiment with other typegen use cases with this plugin, please [leave your idea](https://github.com/cometkim/gatsby-plugin-typegen/issues/174)!

 ## Demo